RomanLivik/neofetch-fastfetch-patterns/README.md

 ---
 > On preview some text in configs can "swim off".
 It is a trouble with browser only.
 In CLI text readers they looks correctly
 ---
-> You chould rewrite some data in config files to look on your data in neofetch
+> You should rewrite some data in config files to look on your data in neofetch
 ---
 > All configs you can use on every system.
 If you see config for MacOS you can use it for linux too
 ---